Madonna: 1958–1978: Early life

-Tony married the family's housekeeper, Joan Gustafson, that same year.
-They were married for 58 years until Joan's death in 2024, and had three children: Joey (who died shortly after his 1967 birth from a heart defect), Jennifer (born 1968), and Mario (born 1969).

-Madonna attended St. Frederick's and St. Andrew's Catholic Elementary Schools, and West Middle School.
-She was known for her high grade point average (GPA) and achieved notoriety for her unconventional behavior.
-Madonna would perform cartwheels and handstands in the hallways between classes, dangle by her knees from the monkey bars during recess, and pull up her skirt during class—all so that the boys could see her panties.
-She later admitted to seeing herself in her youth as a "lonely girl who was searching for something.
-I wasn't rebellious in a certain way.
+When Madonna was five years old, her mother died of breast cancer on December 1, 1963.
+In 1966, she adopted Veronica as a confirmation name upon receiving the sacrament in the Catholic Church.
+That same year, Tony married the family's housekeeper, Joan Gustafson.
+They had three children: Joey (who died shortly after his birth in 1967 from a heart defect), Jennifer, and Mario.
+Madonna attended St. Frederick's and St. Andrew's Catholic elementary schools, as well as West Middle School.
+She earned high grades—her father gave her a quarter for every A—and was notorious for her unconventional behavior.
+Madonna performed cartwheels and handstands in the hallways between classes, hung upside down from the monkey bars during recess, and lifted her skirt in class to amuse the boys.

+In retrospect, Madonna described herself as a "lonely girl who was searching for something", explaining: "I wasn't rebellious in a certain way.
 I cared about being good at something.
-I didn't shave under my arms and I didn't wear make-up like normal girls do.
-But I studied and I got good grades...
+I didn't shave under my arms and I didn't wear makeup like normal girls do.
+But I studied and I got good grades [...]
 I wanted to be somebody."

-Madonna's father put her in classical piano lessons, but she later convinced him to allow her to take ballet lessons.
-Christopher Flynn, her ballet teacher, persuaded her to pursue a career in dance.
-Madonna later attended Rochester Adams High School and became a straight-A student as well as a member of its cheerleading squad.
-After graduating in January 1976, she received a dance scholarship to the University of Michigan and studied over the summer at the American Dance Festival in Durham, North Carolina.
+Her father initially enrolled her in classical piano lessons, but she eventually persuaded him to let her study ballet instead.
+Her ballet teacher, Christopher Flynn, inspired her to pursue a career in dance, remarking that she was the best student in the class.
+While attending Rochester Adams High School, Madonna was a straight-A student and a member of the cheerleading squad.
+After graduating in January 1976, she received a dance scholarship to the University of Michigan and spent the summer studying at the American Dance Festival in Durham, North Carolina.

-In 1978, Madonna dropped out of college and relocated to New York City.
-She said of her move to New York, "It was the first time I'd ever taken a plane, the first time I'd ever gotten a taxi cab.
-I came here with $35 in my pocket.
-It was the bravest thing I'd ever done."
-Madonna soon found an apartment in the Alphabet City neighborhood of the East Village and had little money while working as a hatcheck girl for the Russian Tea Room, an elevator operator at Terrace on the Park, and with modern dance troupes.
-She took classes at the Alvin Ailey American Dance Theater, eventually performing with Pearl Lang Dance Theater.
-She also studied dance under the tutelage of the noted American dancer and choreographer Martha Graham.
-Madonna started to work as a backup dancer for other established artists.
-One night, while returning from a rehearsal, a pair of men held her at knifepoint and forced her to perform fellatio.
-She later found the incident to be "a taste of my weakness, it showed me that I still could not save myself in spite of all the strong-girl show.
+In 1978, Madonna left college and moved to New York City.
+She called the decision "the bravest thing [she'd] ever done"; it was the first time she had ever flown or taken a taxi, and she arrived with "$35 in [her] pocket".
+She settled in the Alphabet City area of the East Village and supported herself with limited means by working various jobs—including as a hatcheck girl at the Russian Tea Room, an elevator operator at Terrace on the Park, and a member of dance troupes.
+Madonna took classes at the Alvin Ailey American Dance Theater, performed with the Pearl Lang Dance Theater, and studied under dancer and choreographer Martha Graham.
+One night, as she was returning from a rehearsal, two men held her at knifepoint and forced her to perform fellatio.
+She said later the incident was "a taste of my weakness, it showed me that I still could not save myself in spite of all the strong-girl show.
 I could never forget it."
+She was also raped at knifepoint after accepting an offer to use someone's phone in their apartment in New York.